epsagon/epsagon-node/README.md

 ## Express application

-If you're running express.js application on any non Lambda environment, you can stiil use Epsagon!
+If you're running express.js application on any non Lambda environment, you can still use Epsagon!
+Note: Only Express 4 and above is supported
 You can accomplish that with the following example:

 ```node